 Which types of influencers will be best for your brand?

-Finding the correct types of influencers is the biggest challenge that a brand faces.
+Finding the correct type of influencer is the biggest challenge that a brand faces.
 We have discussed various influencer types based on niche and followers.
 As there are many of them, making a choice becomes tricky.

 So here are certain conclusions we have driven from the various categories of influencers.

 - If you want to have a larger ad campaign and are ready to invest heavy money, you can go for celebrity influencers.
 It is the easiest road towards publicity for your brand but an expensive one.

 - If you want to generate content that stays active for a long time and wants more traffic to be driven as it grows old, then a blogger is the right kind of influencer for you.